DevTGhosh/spacex_info/README.md

-Web app for displaying SpaceX api made with React, Redux and Firebase
+Web app for displaying SpaceX api made with React, Redux and Antd.

+Website is hosted on Firebase at [https://spacex-info-c9c45.web.app](https://spacex-info-c9c45.web.app)

 ## Available Scripts